froala/django-froala-editor/README.rst

     <script type="text/javascript" src="{{STATIC_URL}}froala_editor/js/froala_editor.min.js"></script>

-Or simply ,you may use the following in your `settings.py` if you don't want Froala to include jQuery by itself thus preventing any conflicts:
+Or simply, you may use the following in your `settings.py` if you don't want Froala to include jQuery by itself, thus preventing any conflicts:

 .. code-block:: python